STOP THE TORTURE!

 “We want to consider the idea of designating a certain date each month as Prisoner Rights Day.
 On that date each month prisoners across the state would engage in peaceful activities to call attention to prison conditions.
 At the same time our supporters would gather in locations throughout California to expose CDCR’s [CA Department of Corrections and Rehabilitation] actions and rally support efforts to secure our rights.
 We can see this action growing from month to month as more people inside and out become aware of it and join our struggle.”

 The Prisoner Hunger Strike Solidarity Coalition (PHSS) has helped launch Statewide Coordinated Actions To End Solitary Confinement (SCATESC) which began in strength, Monday, March 23, 2015.

-This date emphasizes the 23 or more hours every day that people are kept in solitary confinement.
+This date emphasizes the 24 hours a day that people are kept in solitary confinement.